 We addressed each user by name, mentioned their occupation, highlighted our common interests, and topped everything off with a personalized image.
 You can’t get any more personal than that, right?

-The difference is the level of connection is obvious, and it will be obvious to your customers as well.
+The difference is that the level of connection is obvious—and it will also be obvious to your customers.

-The final step in every digital marketing strategy is tracking KPIs.
-While it may take place after everything is ready and the campaign is launched, this step should be among your highest priorities.
+The final step in every digital marketing strategy is to track KPIs.
+Even though this typically occurs after everything has been prepared and the campaign was launched, this step should be among your highest priorities.

 It’s the only way to tell whether your dynamic content is working.